shogowada/scala-json-rpc/README.md

 |---|---|---|---|
 |scala-json-rpc|```"io.github.shogowada" %%% "scala-json-rpc" % "0.1.0"```|2.11, 2.12|0.6|

+*It is still in early development* and does not fully support JSON-RPC spec.
+Here are list of known features that's not supported yet.

+- Custom method name
+- Named parameter
+    - Custom parameter name
+- JSON-RPC notification
+- Custom JSON-RPC error
+- Custom JSON-RPC request ID

 # Example

 In this example, we will implement calculator on server side and call the calculator methods from client side.